Kendrick Green: Professional career

+Pittsburgh Steelers

+2021 season

-Green was drafted by the Pittsburgh Steelers in the third round, 87th overall, of the 2021 NFL Draft.
+Green was drafted by the Pittsburgh Steelers in the third round, 87th overall, of the 2021 NFL draft.
 On July 20, 2021, Green signed his four-year rookie contract with Pittsburgh.

-2021 season: Rookie year

-Heading into OTAs and his first NFL training camp, Green was listed as the starting center for the Steelers on their training camp depth chart.
+Heading into organized team activities and his first NFL training camp, Green was listed as the starting center for the Steelers on their training camp depth chart.
 He faced minor competition from veteran J. C. Hassenauer for his starting job.
 At the conclusion of the NFL preseason, head coach Mike Tomlin officially named Green the Steelers' starting center.

 Green made his first career start and NFL debut in the Steelers' Week 1 victory over the Buffalo Bills.
 He played in 95% of the offensive snaps in that game, 100% of the offensive snaps in Week 2, and 89% of the offensive snaps in Week 3.
-Green would play 100% of the Steelers' offensive snaps in every game from Weeks 4-15 and 63% of the offensive snaps in the Steelers' Week 16 loss to the Kansas City Chiefs.
+Green would play 100% of the Steelers' offensive snaps in every game from Weeks 4–15 and 63% of the offensive snaps in the Steelers' Week 16 loss to the Kansas City Chiefs.
 In that game, he suffered an injury that ultimately kept him out of the final two games of the season.

-Overall, Green finished his rookie season appearing in 15 games (15 starts), playing in 96% of the Steelers' offensive snaps on the season and posting a 53.1 grade from Pro Football Focus.
-He committed 6 penalties total, including 4 holding penalties, in what was an overall rough rookie season.
+Overall, Green finished his rookie season appearing in 15 games (15 starts), playing in 96% of the Steelers' offensive snaps on the season and posting a 53.1 grade from PFF.
+He committed 6 penalties total, including 4 holding penalties.

 2022 season

 The Steelers moved Green from center to guard in his second season.
 He competed in the preseason with Kevin Dotson for the starting left guard position, but Dotson prevailed.

-Green spent the entire season on the active roster, but was inactive for all 17 games.
+Green spent the entire season on the active roster, but was a game day inactive for all 17 games.

+Houston Texans

+On August 29, 2023, the Steelers traded Green to the Houston Texans for a 2025 sixth-round pick.
+He was placed on injured reserve on October 4, after suffering a torn meniscus in Week 4.

+Buffalo Bills

+On March 14, 2025, Green signed a one-year contract with the Buffalo Bills.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.